 SAH Fosters have provided day-camp training classes to select inmates at N.A.C. in hopes of getting them accepted by Universal K9 which trains pit bulls as police dogs.
 N.A.C. has become a feeder agency for U-K9.

-Steele Away Home does pull dogs from N.A.C. and some of those end up here for foster care.
+Steele Away Home does pull dogs from N.A.C. when the need arises.

 Humane Society of Jefferson County